cauliyang/academic/content/en/post/guide-build-cpp-development-env-with-htslib/index.md

 export LDFLAGS="-Wl,-O2 -Wl,--sort-common -Wl,--as-needed -Wl,-z,relro -Wl,-z,now -Wl,--disable-new-dtags -Wl,--gc-sections -Wl,--allow-shlib-undefined -Wl,-rpath,/your_conda_absolute_path/miniconda3/lib -Wl,-rpath-link,/your_conda_absolute_path/miniconda3/lib -L/your_conda_absolute_path/miniconda3/lib"
 ```

-**You must change your_conda_absolute_path to your path of conda**.
-I installed conda in the base environment, and I also recommend gcc or clang be installed in the base environment.
+**You must change your_Conda_absolute_path to your path of Conda**.
+I installed Conda in the base environment, and I also recommend GCC or clang be installed in the base environment.

 ## 2. Add htslib dependencies